bgibbs0/HoneyPotLab/README.md

 <h1>Azure Honeypot Lab</h1>

 <h2>Description</h2>
 This project consists of spinning up a virtual machine in Microsoft Azure that will be used as a honeypot.
 The honeypot VM will be connected to Log Analytics Workspace and Azure Sentinel (SIEM).
-These connections will populate the failed RDP (Remote Desktop) logs into Microsoft Sentinel, allowing us to plot the failed connection attempts on a world map.
+These connections will populate the failed RDP (Remote Desktop) logs into Microsoft Sentinel, allowing me to plot the failed connection attempts on a world map.
 This lab uses Josh Madakor's <a href=https://youtu.be/RoZeVbbZ0o0">SIEM tutorial video</a> as guidance.
 <br/>

 <h2>Languages Used</h2>